PAIDiPaidThis.com

 What people really paid for a new kitchen

-The real cost of a new kitchen is best judged from what homeowners have actually reported paying, not from a showroom estimate or a generic cost guide, because the figures below come from real submissions rather than averages pulled from a supplier's price list.
+The real cost of a new kitchen is best judged from what homeowners have actually reported paying, not from a showroom estimate or a generic cost guide.
+The figures below come from real submissions rather than averages pulled from a supplier's price list.
 Two kitchens that look almost identical on paper, same size, same layout, similar units, can land at very different final bills once you account for who fitted them and what was included.
-The median and the range below, along with real quotes from people who paid for the work, show that spread clearly.
+The median and the range below, alongside real quotes from people who paid for the work, show that spread clearly.

 The quick version